ccnmtl/compiled/content/articles/grace-hopper-connect-2018.md

 of women to computing.
 [Grace Hopper](https://president.yale.edu/biography-grace-murray-hopper) was an American computer scientist, mathematician and naval officer.
-Among her many achievements, she is recognized for her work in designing and implementing programming languages, and her desire to create an English-language compiler.
+Among her many achievements, she is recognized for her work in designing and implementing programming languages, and her drive to create an English-language compiler.

 In lieu of jumping on a plane to Houston this year, I instead